Conditions and diseases

 What is it?

 Many patients go for years without symptoms and do not even realise they have this condition.
-But then, suddenly, the cholestatoma begins to apply pressure and to give rise to problems such as severe ear infections.
-The cholesteatoma can also grow around structures towards the facial nerve (facial paralysis), towards the inner ear (deafness, balance disorders), or towards the brain (meningitis).
+Suddenly, however, the cholesteatoma begins to apply pressure and to cause problems like severe ear infections.
+The cholesteatoma can also grow around structures towards the facial nerve (facial paralysis), towards the inner ear (deafness, balance disorders) or towards the brain (meningitis).
 This sounds horrible, but it is very, very rare!

 Read more here about the treatment of cholesteatomas.

 Treatment centres and specialisationsTreatment centres and specialisations

 Latest publication date: 13/12/2023

 Supervising author: Dr Vermeiren Judith